-Great Smoky Mountain National Park is perfect for a weekend getaway.
+Great Smoky Mountains National Park is perfect for a weekend getaway.

 This park is located in both North Carolina and Tennessee.
-Two of the most popular areas of this national park are Cades Cove and Smokemont Campground, which has over 100 campsites.
+Some of the most popular areas of this national park are Cades Cove, the Roaring Fork Motor Nature Trail scenic drive, and Smokemont Campground, which has over 100 campsites.

-Every year, millions of people visit The Great Smoky Mountains National Park.
+Every year, millions of people visit The Great Smoky Mountains National Park, making it the most visited national park in recent years.
 The park covers a wide expanse of land, with the highest peak being Clingmans Dome at an elevation of 6,643 feet.